bvds/andes/docs/guides/saml_integration/README.md

 Commonly used attribute names for certain IdPs.

-**Note**: An invalid or missing attribute will not prevent a user from being added.
+**Note**: An invalid or missing attribute won't prevent a user from being added.

 ### Email Attribute